 Golfing luminaries like Seve Ballesteros, Arnold Palmer, Nick Faldo and Lee Trevino have all trodden Bingley’s brilliant fairways when the club hosted the European Tour’s Lawrence Batley International in the 1980’s, yet it remains one of West Yorkshire’s best kept secrets.

-MacKenzie and his brother Charles collaborated on this intoxicating mix of parkland, woodland and heathland which features wonderfully crafted greens and strategic bunkering formed in a single loop.
+MacKenzie and his brother Charles collaborated on this intoxicating mix of parkland, woodland and heathland, which features wonderfully crafted greens and strategic bunkers formed in a single loop.

-Coming off the drivable 15th you come back out of the woodland to play the final parkland holes closing with a par-3 downhill outside the clubhouse and the chance to enjoy a pint in Billy’s Bar which boasts an incredible collection of golf memorabilia.
-It was donated by club member Billy Foster who is currently caddying for Matt Fitzpatrick but who counts Seve, Tiger, Darren Clarke, Sergio Garcia and Lee Westwood amongst his former bosses.
+Coming off the driveable 15th, you come back out of the woodland to play the final parkland holes, closing with a par-3 downhill outside the clubhouse and the chance to enjoy a pint in Billy’s Bar, which boasts an incredible collection of golf memorabilia.
+It was donated by club member Billy Foster, who is currently caddying for Matt Fitzpatrick, but who counts Seve, Tiger, Darren Clarke, Sergio Garcia and Lee Westwood among his former bosses.